Western Hemisphere continents named after the Italian-born explorer who sailed for Spain and Portugal between 1499 and 1504.

 Ancient sculptures that once adorned the Parthenon on Athens' Acropolis before being removed by Thomas Bruce in the early 1800s - now named in part for his earldom.

-Ruthless person, after the Renaissance Italian family who achieved power through whatever means necessary.
+Ruthless person, after the family who achieved power through whatever means necessary in Renaissance Italy.

 Protestor against technology, after a worker who supposedly smashed several items in the workplace in 18th-century Leicestershire, England.